We are often asked what the difference is between an EPC for a new building, and one for an existing building.

 A SAP EPC refers to an Energy Performance Certificate issued by an ‘On Construction Domestic Energy Assessor’, using SAP methodology and software.

 Any new dwelling, or dwellings created by conversion or change of use are required to have SAP Calculations carried out.
+This is the method we use to measure energy performance in newly created homes in the UK.
 The assessor will then in turn produce an EPC outlining the energy efficiency of that build.

 The assessor will use architects plans and drawings, together with detailed information around construction, heating and ventilation amongst others.